Fail Safe (2000 film): Plot

-In the early-to-mid-1960s, the height of the Cold War between the United States and the Soviet Union.
-An unknown aircraft approaches North America from Europe.
+In the early 1960s, at the height of the Cold War between the United States and the Soviet Union, an unknown aircraft approaches North America from Europe.
 U.S. Vindicator bombers of the Strategic Air Command (SAC) are scrambled to their fail safe points near the Russian Far East.
 The bombers have orders not to proceed past their fail safe points without receiving a special attack code.
-The original "threat" is proven to be innocuous and recall orders are issued.
-However, due to a technical failure, the attack code, CAP811, is transmitted to Group Six, which consists of six Vindicator supersonic bombers and four escort fighters.
-Colonel Grady, the commanding pilot of Group Six, tries to contact SAC headquarters in Omaha to verify the fail-safe order (called "Positive Check"), but due to Soviet radio jamming, Grady cannot hear Omaha.
+The original threat is proven to be innocuous and recall orders are issued.
+However, a technical failure causes the attack code CAP811 to be transmitted to Group Six, which consists of six Vindicator supersonic bombers and four escort fighters.
+Colonel Grady, the commanding pilot of Group Six, tries to contact SAC headquarters in Omaha to verify the fail-safe order (called "Positive Check"), but Soviet radio jamming prevents Grady from hearing Omaha.
 Concluding that the attack order and the radio jamming could only mean war, Grady commands Group Six towards Moscow, their intended destination.

 At meetings in Omaha, the Pentagon, and in the fallout shelter of the White House, U.S. politicians and scholars debate the implications of the attack.
 Professor Groteschele suggests the United States follow this accidental attack with a full-scale attack to force the Soviets to surrender.

-The U.S. President orders the Air Force to send the four escort fighters after the bombers to shoot down the Vindicators.
+The U.S. president orders the Air Force to send the four escort fighters after the bombers to shoot down the Vindicators.
 The attempt is to show that the Vindicator attack is an accident, not a full-scale nuclear assault.
-After using their afterburners in an attempt to catch the bombers, the fighters run out of fuel and crash, dooming the pilots to die of exposure in the Arctic Sea.
+After using their afterburners in an attempt to catch the bombers, the fighters run out of fuel and crash, dooming the pilots to die of exposure in the Arctic Ocean.
 The fighters fail to destroy any bombers.

-The U.S. President then contacts the Premier of the Soviet Union and offers assistance in attacking the group.
+The U.S. president then contacts the Premier of the Soviet Union and offers assistance in attacking the group.
 The Soviets decline at first; later, they decide to accept the Americans' help.

-Meanwhile, the Soviet PVO Strany air defense corps has managed to shoot down two of the six planes.
-After accepting American help they shoot down two more planes.
-Two bombers remain on course to Moscow.
-One is a decoy and carries no bombs.
-The other carries two 20 megaton devices.
-General Bogan tells Marshal Nevsky, the Soviet air defense commander, to ignore the decoy plane because it is harmless.
+Meanwhile, the Soviet PVO Strany air defence corps has managed to shoot down two of the six planes.
+After accepting American help they shoot down two more, but the final two bombers remain on course for Moscow.
+One is a decoy and carries no bombs, whilst the other carries two 20 megaton devices.
+General Bogan tells Marshal Nevsky, the Soviet air defence commander, to ignore the decoy plane because it is harmless.
 Nevsky, who mistrusts Bogan, instead orders his Soviet aircraft to pursue the decoy aircraft.
-The Soviet fighters are then out of position to intercept the final U.S. bomber.
-The decoy's feint guarantees that the remaining bomber can successfully attack.
-Following the failure, Nevsky collapses.
+The Soviet fighters are then out of position to intercept the final U.S. bomber, enabling it to attack successfully.